Thursday’s ‘General Hospital’ Spoilers: Taggert Has A Confession For Jordan & Curtis Is Suspicious

 — General Hospital (@GeneralHospital) January 20, 2020

 The sneak peek for Thursday’s episode shows that Taggert will have something to share with Jordan.
 General Hospital spoilers detail that he will tell her that he’s not in Port Charles to bring Sonny to justice.
-Jordan looks a bit stunned by what Taggert is telling her during this conversation and viewers will be curious to see more of this chat.
+Jordan looks a bit stunned by what Taggert is telling her during this conversation, and viewers will be curious to see more of this chat.

 According to SheKnows Soaps, Curtis is going to become suspicious about something during the next episode.
 General Hospital spoilers hint that this is probably related to Taggert.
 Apparently, Curtis is going to start to realize that Jordan hasn’t been entirely truthful with her husband about her past with the newly-returned detective.